two-hundred/celerity-docs/docs/auth/api-keys.md

 # API Keys

-API keys can be used to authenticate with Celerity components with HTTP APIs such as the [Build Engine API](/build-engine/docs/intro) and the [Workflow Runtime](/workflow-runtime/docs/intro).
+API keys can be used to authenticate with Celerity components with HTTP APIs such as the [Deploy Engine API](/deploy-engine/docs/intro) and the [Workflow Runtime](/workflow-runtime/docs/intro).

 API keys are shared secrets that are only known by the caller and an instance of one of the Celerity applications.